 This car has remained at the dealership all these years later.

-The Buick GNX has experienced a wave of new interest over the last several months - one example with only eight miles on the clock moved the needle over $200K last year, and similar trends have followed.
+The Buick GNX has experienced a wave of new interest over the last several months - one example with only eight miles on the clock moved the needle over $200K in February, and similar trends have followed.
 Now, as the year is wrapping up, another interesting example came to our attention when it recently visited Jay Leno’s Garage.

 Out of the only 547 examples made during the single year run of the 1987 Buick GNX, this is one that has very low miles on the clock, with only 184-miles on the clock.
 Not only is this a low-mileage example, it’s also never been sold, technically making it a new car.